 We sat down with Alyssa from Indochino, who invited us to their Vancouver headquarters.
 We got the opportunity to chat about how they got involved with Working Gear, and also about their initiative to discard garments in a sustainable manner.
-Doing this has resulted mutually beneficial.
-Partnerships that rewarded everyone involved – our sponsors, the organization and most importantly, the individuals we serve.

 How did Indochino get involved with Working Gear?